It’s what you learn after you know it all that counts. – Harry S. Truman

-Your study environment must promote ease and relaxation, however not so much that it puts you to sleep.
+First of all, your study environment must promote ease and relaxation, however not so much that it puts you to sleep. 😉

-Creating a relaxing environment involves a combination of visual, auditory, gustatory and physical objects that naturally relax and promote a deeper state of learning.
+Creating a relaxing study environment requires piecing together a combination of visual, auditory, gustatory and physical objects that naturally relax and promote a deeper state of learning.

-Your environment should also motivate and inspire you to reach new heights and levels of learning excellence.
-This may involve hanging up inspirational photos or setting up your environment with tools and materials that make you more efficient and effective throughout the learning cycle.
-It doesn’t really matter how you choose to spice up your environment, as long as it helps to motivate, inspire and promote your personal growth and well-being.
+Your environment should at the same time motivate and inspire you to reach new heights and levels of excellence.
+This may involve hanging up inspirational photos or setting up your environment with tools and materials that make you more efficient and productive throughout the learning cycle.
+It doesn’t really matter how you choose to spice up your environment, as long as it helps keep you motivated, inspired, productive and focused.

-Here is a list of characteristics that you must focus on in order to create an ideal study environment that will promote relaxation, motivation, inspiration and personal growth:
+Below is a list of characteristics you must focus on to create an ideal study environment.

-First of all, you must remove all stress inducing stimuli from your environment.
-This could be physical objects, sounds, smells and anything else that distracts you or causes feelings of stress and uneasiness.
-Particularly pay attention to colors.
+First of all, you must remove all stress-inducing stimuli from your environment.
+This could be physical objects, sounds, smells and anything else that distracts you from your objective.
+Mainly pay attention to colors.
 Very bright colors such as reds and yellows naturally stimulate thinking, however they can also trigger higher levels of stress on an unconscious level of awareness.

 Your study environment must be authentically pleasing to your senses.